 I’m one of those weirdos who loves kale.
 While I occasionally make kale chips, pesto, or use the young leaves in a kale Caesar salad, I eat the leaves the most either steamed or stir fried, or in soups.
 I also like to plant kale in my ornamental containers.
-It’s a perfect double-duty plant, because it adds interesting foliage and you can harvest some of the leaves for meals.
-Learning how to grow kale is pretty easy.
+It’s a perfect double-duty plant, because it adds interesting foliage in various shades of green, and you can harvest some of the leaves for meals.
+Plus it’s super-healthy.
+It’s a good source of fiber and high in vitamin C. Learning how to grow kale is pretty easy.
 Unfortunately its nemesis, the cabbage worm, can crush—or rather eat—all your kale-growing dreams very quickly.
 Here are some tips on raising healthy kale plants.

 Varieties of kale to grow

-There are many different varieties of this super-healthy member of the Brassica oleracea family, which also includes broccoli, cauliflower, kohlrabi, Brussels sprouts, and cabbage.
+There are many different varieties of this super-healthy member of the Brassica family (Brassica oleracea, to be exact), which also includes broccoli, cauliflower, kohlrabi, Brussels sprouts, and cabbage.